 Arizona Law Review is comprised of second- and third-year law students.
 Joining Arizona Law Review is a two-year commitment.
 Arizona Law students who are interested in joining Arizona Law Review must compete in the annual write-on competition at the conclusion of the spring semester of their first year.
-The write-on competition is graded anonymously and typically consists of a Bluebook exam, Redbook exam, and writing prompt taken within a 72-hour period.
+The write-on competition is graded anonymously and typically consists of a Bluebook exam, Redbook exam, and writing prompt taken within a five-day period.
 Arizona Law Review encourages all first-year students to participate in the write-on competition.

 All sections of the write-on are graded anonymously.
 To ensure fairness, each student’s writing portion is graded by multiple Arizona Law Review members and the scores are averaged.